pryv/lib-js/components/pryv-cmc/README.md

 #### Accept hand-off (app without a personal token)

-`acceptInvite`, `acceptScopeUpdate`, and `revokeAcceptance` (and the provider-side `revokeRelationship`) all post a trigger that the server gates to **personal tokens only**.
-If your app holds only an app/shared access, hand the user off to app-web-auth3's `/cmc-accept` page: the user authenticates with their own credentials, the page writes the trigger with the fresh personal token, and the data-grant apiEndpoint is returned to your app.
+`acceptInvite` and `acceptScopeUpdate` post triggers that the server gates to **personal tokens only**.
+If your app holds only an app/shared access, hand the user off to app-web-auth3's `/cmc-accept` or `/cmc-scope-update` page: the user authenticates with their own credentials, the page writes the trigger with the fresh personal token, and the result is returned to your app via popup `postMessage` or `returnUrl` redirect.

+Revoke does NOT need a hand-off — `cmc.revokeAcceptance` / `cmc.revokeRelationship` go through the standard `AccessLogic.canDeleteAccess` rule (which honours the `selfRevoke` feature permission on the target).
+Apps holding the relationship's data-grant access can self-revoke from any token class.

-Two helpers, both ship in `@pryv/cmc@3.8`:
+Two helper pairs, both ship in `@pryv/cmc@3.9`:

 ```js
 // 1.
 URL only (caller drives navigation — custom popup, mobile deep-link, …).